 Jeanie Finlay is one of Britain’s most distinctive documentary makers.
-Her acclaimed films tell small and intimate stories to international audiences, whether inviting them behind the scenes of Teesside’s last record shop (SOUND IT OUT) or locating the grit under the glitter of a Nashville legend (Orion).
+Her acclaimed films tell small and intimate stories to international audiences, whether inviting them behind the scenes of Teesside’s last record shop (SOUND IT OUT), to share the extraordinary journey of a British transgender man, pregnant with his child (Seahorse) or onto the set of the world’s biggest television show (Game Of Thrones: The Last watch).

-Her films, although varied in subject matter, share a empathetic approach to bringing overlooked and untold stories to the screen.
+Her films, although varied in subject matter, share an empathetic approach to bringing overlooked and untold stories to the screen.

 Jeanie had her first film commissioned when she as 6 months pregnant and being a parent has always informed her filmmaking.
 She is a vocal supporter of Raising Films, which advocates for parents working in the media industry.
 Jeanie regularly writes about film for The Talkhouse and was a director of Nottingham’s flagship cinema and media centre, Broadway for many years.